cn0047/stash/ed/go/README.md

 The stop the world task will take no more than 10 milliseconds out of every 50 milliseconds of execution time.

-`GCPercent` - adjusts how much CPU you want to use and how much memory you want to use.
+`GCPercent (runtime.SetGCPercent)` - adjusts how much CPU you want to use and how much memory you want to use.
 The default is 100 which means that half the heap is dedicated to live memory and half the heap is dedicated to allocation.